Pettit wins NCAA men’s title with closing even-par 70

 Arizona State surged into the No. 1 seed for the start of Tuesday’s match play with a 5-under round to pass Oklahoma State.

-The Cowboys led Oklahoma by 12 shots and the Sun Devils by 14, but shot 12 over in the final qualifying round before the field was cut to eight for match play.
+The Cowboys led Oklahoma by 12 shots and the hometown Sun Devils by 14, but shot 12 over in the final qualifying round before the field was cut to eight for match play.

-Jin was 9 under through three rounds, in position to give Oklahoma State two straight national champions after Matthew Wolff won in 2019.

-Playing on opposite sides of the course, he and Pettit spent most of the afternoon trading places on the scoreboard.
+“The course has played a little different than we’re used and I think there’s a little adjustment period, especially on the greens,” Johnston said.
+“I imagine all the teams are getting used to how it’s going to play and I think we’re looking good.”

 Arkansas’ Tyson Reeder had a hole-in-one on the 188-yard par-3 8th and Oklahoma’s Logan McAllister aced the 205-yard fifth.